-In April 2017, the long promised changes to the Inheritance Tax threshold in the UK will begin to take effect.
+– The long promised changes to the Inheritance Tax threshold in the UK are now beginning to take effect.
 With such a long lead in, and the level of complexity surrounding the changes, there is still much confusion about who the changes affect, and how.

 But can you afford to remain in the dark?
 If your Estate – including your home – is worth over £325,000, you need to know how the Inheritance Tax Rules affect you.
 It could save you up to £140,000 in tax.

 Of course there’s no substitute for one-to-one expert advice on your individual circumstances, but here are a few pointers to prepare you for what to ask when you meet with your legal advisor.

 • The basic tax-free threshold will remain the same: £325,000 for a single person; up to £650,000 for a couple who are married or in a Civil Partnership.

 • Assets above the threshold will still be taxed at 40% (so, for example, if the outstanding value of your property is £75,000, the tax owing will be £30,000).

 • The new threshold covers only the family home, and only if it is left to your direct descendants (children; grandchildren; step-children; adopted children; foster children; spouses and civil partners of direct descendants who have not remarried).

 • The new additional ‘family home’ allowance threshold of £175,000 per person (£350,000 for a married couple) will not take full effect until April 2020.
 An additional allowance of £100,000 per person will take effect this year, rising by £25,000 per tax year until 2020.